Electrohome: History

 In 1907, Arthur Bell Pollock founded Pollock Manufacturing Co.
 Ltd., after winning a coin flip with his wife.
 The Kitchener, Ontario company manufactured the first phonographs in Canada.
 In the 1920s and 30s the company branched out into other consumer goods such as records, radios, furniture, and was the largest Canadian maker of electric fans.
 In 1933 the company name became Dominion Electrohome Industries Ltd. and the Electrohome brand was introduced for products ranging from heaters to food mixers.

 With the outbreak of World War II, however, everything changed.
 Electrohome devoted 99% of its production to the war effort.
 It manufactured wooden aircraft elements including wings, munitions components, and communications equipment, including a radio transmitter for the Royal Canadian Air Force.
 After the war, Electrohome ranked as a nationally known and important company with 1,400 employees geared to meet the demands of the post-war economy.
 The war enabled the company to acquire new equipment, more production capacity and a wider range of skills.
 There was also a perception that Electrohome could be a major player on the Canadian national electronics scene.

 The company began manufacturing and selling television sets in 1949, competing with companies such as Northern Electric and Canadian General Electric for a share of the Canadian market.
 Electrohome developed its reputation with large console model TV sets made with real hardwood cases.

 In 1954, Carl Arthur Pollock, son of the company's founder, led Electrohome in joining the Famous Players theatre chain to launch Kitchener-Waterloo's first television station, CKCO-TV, as a CBC Television affiliate.
 It joined CTV in 1964.
 Electrohome assumed full control of CKCO in 1970 when broadcasting laws substantially reduced the amount of foreign ownership in Canadian media (Famous Players was controlled by Paramount Pictures).

-In the 1960s, Electrohome continued to manufacture consumer products including organs, radios, console stereos, speakers, high fidelity tube amplifiers, and televisions, as it became the first and only Canadian company to make colour television sets.
+In the 1960s, Electrohome continued to manufacture consumer products including organs, radios, console stereos, speakers, high fidelity tube amplifiers, and televisions, as it became the first Canadian company to make colour television sets.
 By 1965, Electrohome products were being sold in 23 countries.
 Total sales in 1968 were $44.5 million.
 Over the years the company had ten manufacturing plants and two administrative offices in the Kitchener-Waterloo area.